Anna Wolkoff: Arrest and trial

 Wolkoff and Kent were arrested on 20 May 1940 and charged under the Official Secrets Act.
 As she was put into the police car, her arrest was witnessed by 11-year-old Len Deighton.
 She was tried in camera at the Old Bailey, with Sir William Jowitt as prosecutor.
-On 7 November 1940, Wolkoff was sentenced to 10 years' imprisonment for "attempting to assist the enemy" and Kent, an American citizen, was sentenced to 7 years.
-After her conviction, the Certificates of Naturalisation (Revocation) Committee was contacted and her citizenship was revoked on 13 August 1943.
+On 7 November 1940, Wolkoff was sentenced to 10 years' imprisonment for "attempting to assist the enemy" and Kent, an American citizen, was sentenced to 7 years in prison.
+The two narrowly avoided execution since their crimes had been committed barely a month before the Treachery Act 1940 was passed.
+The Treachery Act imposed death sentences for acts which aided the enemy.
+After Wolkoff's conviction, the Certificates of Naturalisation (Revocation) Committee was contacted and her citizenship was revoked on 13 August 1943.

+Wolkoff's arrested interrupted Ramsay's plans for a fascist coup, that would've taken place had German troops landed on British soil.
+In anticipation for the coup, Ramsay infiltrated Right Club informants into the police, MI5, the Minister of Economic Warfare, the Air Ministry censorship branch, Churchill's war cabinet, and inside the top-secret codebreaking facility, then working on the Enigma decryption.

 Release and death

-She was released from prison in 1947 and worked as a seamstress, lodging in the house of society figure Felix Hope-Nicholson.
+Wolkoff was released from prison in 1947 and worked as a seamstress, lodging in the house of Felix Hope-Nicholson.
 She was killed in a road accident in Spain in 1973 in a car driven by Enid Riddell (1903–1980), another former member of the Right Club.